Rupesh-2003/wp-mini-project/readme.md

 ## Passwords
-Passwords is PWA for people who forget thier passwords. passwords stored in notepad or any other local software will be lost if it is not synced to cloud.
+Passwords is PWA for people who forget thier passwords.
+Passwords which are stored in notepad or any other local software will be lost if it they are not backed-up or synced to the cloud.
-Storing passwords in Passwords directly stores data in your **mongoDB cloud** You can access this data from any device and anywhere after the PWA is hosted.
+Storing passwords in Passwords directly stores data in your **mongoDB cloud**.
+You can access this data from any device and anywhere after the PWA is hosted.

 ```
 Your passwords stored on your cloud DB which can only be accessed
 by password created by you.
-No 3rd party included
+No 3rd party included.
 ```

 ## Tech Stack